farisachugthai/dynamic_ipython/docs/_sources/startup/setup_readline.rst.txt

 If so, then that would possibly make it the only use I've seen in the repo of this.

+Still unsure of what this class is though.

 .. ipython::

    In [10]: from IPython.utils.strdispatch import StrDispatch